Photonsters/anycubic-photon-docs/README.md

 Use these resources to test how your Photon is printing, and to remove guesswork from calculating resin exposure times.
 - [X3msnake's Resin Exposure Range Finder](https://github.com/altLab/photon-resin-calibration)
 - [ANYCUBIC Photon calibration file By Ilja](https://www.myminifactory.com/object/3d-print-anycubic-photon-calibration-file-70127)
+- [Photon LCD mask Boundary Checker](https://www.thingiverse.com/thing:3345921) - A printable test for your mask boundaries, which may vary from printer to printer.

 ### Model repositories
 - [CAD files on this repo](https://github.com/altLab/anycubic-photon-docs/tree/master/photon-blueprints)